-What We Like: Extra-large capacity, programmable up to 8 hours, internal thermostat
+What We Love: Extra-large capacity, programmable for up to eight hours, easy timer and temperature control

 The main design feature that distinguishes this Bradley Digital Smoker is the ability to create significant smoke automatically.
-It uses a digital controller to measure the main cooking chamber's temperature and smokiness to determine when to release one of Bradley's proprietary wood bisquettes into the burning area.
-This feature allows you to leave the smoker unattended for up to eight hours.
+It uses a digital controller to measure the main cooking chamber's temperature and smokiness to determine when to release one of Bradley's proprietary wood bisquettes (sold separately) into the burning area.
+This feature allows you to program the smoker and leave it unattended for up to eight hours.

-The 2,288-square-inch smoker's digital interface is intuitive to use, helping you create delicious, consistent, and high-quality, pure smoke flavor.
+The extra-large (2,288-square-inch) capacity smoker's digital interface is intuitive to use, helping you create delicious, consistent, and high-quality, pure smoke flavor.
 You simply set the timer and temperature, and it does the rest.
-Bradley Digital Smokers offer a more effortless and better way to roast, smoke and barbecue outdoors.
+Bradley Digital Smokers offer a more effortless and better way to roast, smoke, and barbecue outdoors.

 Dimensions (DxWxH): 14 x 17 x 31 inches | Capacity: 2,288 square inches | Wattage: 500 W

-With its easy-to-use digital display and side wood chip loading system, the Masterbuilt 30-Inch Electric Smoker (view at Amazon) would make a welcome addition to anyone's backyard setup.
-Anyone who's just getting started using an electric smoker should pick up the Cuisinart 30-Inch Electric Smoker (view at Amazon) for all the right flavor without too much of an investment.
+With its state-of-the-art digital control center, sleek design, and large capacity, the Masterbuilt Bluetooth Digital Electric Smoker would make a welcome addition to anyone's backyard setup.
+Anyone who's just getting started using an electric smoker should pick up the Cuisinart 30-Inch Electric Smoker for all the right flavors without too much of an investment.

 What to Look for in an Electric Smoker